Frog coffin: Physical finds

-One such find were the coffins found during restoration work in the choir of Kuopio Cathedral, recorded in the newspaper Savo-Karjala in 1895 – the cathedral itself was consecrated in 1816 – according to the report in Savo-Karjala the 'coffins' had been pushed into the space through ventilation hatches.
+One such find was made during restoration work in the choir of Kuopio Cathedral, recorded in the newspaper Savo-Karjala in 1895 – the cathedral itself was consecrated in 1816 – according to the report in Savo-Karjala the 'coffins' had been pushed into the space through ventilation hatches.
 At the time of discovery some of the coffins were relatively new.
 Five further coffins were found in 1901, and the find recorded in Savo-Karjala again – the newspaper surmised from the number that the coffins were being added yearly.
 Two coffins were kept by the National Museum of Finland in Helsinki, and another in the Kuopio Museum – features of these offerings were – a coffin carved from alder wood; a frog inside the coffin; fishing net covering or wrapping the frog; a needle impaling the frog with white thread in the needle; in one case it is thought the frog's mouth had been stitched shut.

 Finds with very similar features were found in 1907 at the church in Tuusniemi (b.1869).
 At the same church similar coffins were found in 1818 in the church's bell tower- these coffins also contained bedbugs, animal hair, or grains.
 Another find was made in the 1930s under the churches stone foundation.

 Possibly related finds include a cat in an alder coffin at Kiihtelysvaara Church, and alder coffins (about 20 cm) containing a carved human figure found at The Old Church of Pielavesi.

-Whilst most coffins have been found in eastern Finland an example has been found in the west at Turku Cathedral – this deposit was a 'high quality' work was made of varnished pine with cloth, and the initials 'HM' on the base.
+Whilst most coffins have been found in eastern Finland an example has been found in the west at Turku Cathedral – this deposit was a 'high quality' work made of varnished pine with cloth, and had the initials 'HM' on the base.
 Radiocarbon dating, building history, and style have dated this coffin to the late 17th century or early 18th century.